guettli/screen-recording/README.md

 I record each slide on its own with this naming schema: 010-first.mkv, 020-second.mkv, ....

+Before recording: If you don't need the mouse cursor to present something, then move the mouse cursor out of the screen, so it is not visible.

 This way I can insert videos later.

 To join several video files: https://github.com/transitive-bullshit/ffmpeg-concat